-Requirements for the German Minor (5 Credits)
+Requirements for the German Minor (20 semester hours)

-- GERM 232 Intermediate German II (1) - GERM 331W German Composition and Discussion (1) - GERM 333 Contemporary German Culture (1) - GERM 340 Introduction to German Literature (1) - One additional German credit at the 400 level (1)
+- GERM 232 Intermediate German II (4) - GERM 331W German Composition and Discussion (4) - GERM 333 Contemporary German Culture (4) - GERM 340 Introduction to German Literature (4) - Four additional German semester hours at the 400 level (4)

-Requirements for the Russian Studies Minor (5 Credits)
+Requirements for the Russian Studies Minor (20 semester hours)

-- RUSS 132 Elementary Russian II (1) - Four (4) additional RUSS courses, at least two (2) of which are at the 300-level or above - Students can take one of the following courses to replace a RUSS elective: - HIST 372 History of Modern Russia (1) - HIST 440W History of Modern Socialism (1) - ECON 375 Topics in Economic Inquiry: From Plan to Market: The Evolution of the Russian Economy from Stalin to Putin (1) (topic dependent)
+- RUSS 132 Elementary Russian II (4) - Four additional RUSS courses, at least two of which are at the 300-level or above (16 credits) - Students can take one of the following courses to replace a RUSS elective: - HIST 372 History of Modern Russia (4) - HIST 440W History of Modern Socialism (4) - ECON 375 Topics in Economic Inquiry: From Plan to Market: The Evolution of the Russian Economy from Stalin to Putin (4) (topic dependent)

-In our department we have set three broad categories of Student Learning Outcomes (SLO) for what we expect students to know or be able to do after taking courses in our major and, to a lesser extent, minor programs.
+In our department, we have set three broad categories of Student Learning Outcomes (SLO) for what we expect students to know or be able to do after taking courses in our major and, to a lesser extent, minor programs.

-Student Learning Outcomes for the German Major/Minor and Russian Studies Minor
+Student Learning Outcomes for the German Minor and Russian Studies Minor

-- 1. Language Proficiency - Students will be able to initiate, maintain, and close a general conversation either in German or in Russian. [speaking] - Students will be able to understand written examples of a variety of texts that treat familiar and unfamiliar topics and situations. [reading] - Students will be able to understand main ideas and details of discourse that they hear. [listening] - Students will be able to write informal and formal texts about familiar topics using simple discourse. [writing] - Students will be able to describe the grammar they are using, reading, or listening to. [analyzing]
+- 1. Language Proficiency - Students will be able to initiate, maintain, and close a general conversation either in German or in Russian. [speaking] - Students will be able to understand written examples of a variety of texts that treat familiar and unfamiliar topics and situations. [reading] - Students will be able to understand the main ideas and details of the discourse that they hear. [listening]

+- Students will be able to write informal and formal texts about familiar topics using simple discourse. [writing] - Students will be able to describe the grammar they are using, reading, or listening to. [analyzing]